near/docs/docs/concepts/account.md

 4) Delete Key
 5) Deploy Contract
 6) Function Call
-7) Transfer
+7) Transfer Ⓝ
-8) Stake
+8) Stake Ⓝ (for validators)

 See our [action specifications](https://nomicon.io/RuntimeSpec/Actions.html) section for more details.

 ### Function Call Keys

-A `FunctionCall` key is unique as it only has permission to call a smart contract's method(s) that _do not_ involve token transfers.
+A `FunctionCall` key is unique as it only has permission to call a smart contract's method(s) that _do not_ attach Ⓝ as a deposit (i.e. payable functions).
 These keys have the following three attributes:

 1) `allowance` - amount of Ⓝ loaded onto the key to pay for gas fees  _(0.25 default)_
 2) `receiver_id` - contract the key is allowed to call methods on _(required)_
 3) `method_names` - contract methods the key is allowed to call _(optional)_

+**Note:** If no specific method names are specified, all methods may be called.

-The easiest way to create a `FunctionCall` key with your dApp is to prompt users to sign in using [NEAR Wallet](https://wallet.testnet.near.org/).
+The easiest way to create a `FunctionCall` key with your dApp is to prompt users to sign in using [NEAR Wallet](https://wallet.testnet.near.org/) via `near-api-js`'s [`WalletConnection`](https://github.com/near/near-api-js/blob/0aefdb01a151f7361463f3ff65c77dbfeee83200/lib/wallet-account.js#L13-L139).
 This prompts users to authorize access and upon approval a `FunctionCall` key is created.
 This key is only allowed to call methods on the contract that redirected the user to NEAR Wallet with a default allowance of 0.25 Ⓝ to cover gas costs for transactions.
 As non-monetary transactions are performed with this key, you will notice the allowance decreases and once 0.25 Ⓝ is burnt a new key will need to be created.
 If a request is made to transfer _ANY_ amount of tokens with a `FunctionCall` key, the user will be redirected back to wallet to authorize this transaction.
 You can see this functionality in action by trying out [NEAR Guestbook](https://near-examples.github.io/guest-book/).

 Another way to create a `FunctionAccess` key is to use `near-cli`'s [`add-key`](/docs/development/near-cli#near-add-key) command.
 With `near-cli` you can be more specific with your `FunctionCall` key by only allowing it to call specific contract methods as well as make adjustments to the allowance amount.